selvaganesh0/Randon-number-generate/README.md

     - **Linear Feedback Shift Register (LFSR)**
     - **Mid-Square Method**
     - **Linear Congruential Generator (LCG)**
-  - Write a output of each in a seperate text file
+  - Write a output of each in a seperate text file using verilog
   - Read a output file using python
   - Perform ks-test using python and compare the randomness
   -  Evaluate the effectiveness and reliability of each random number generation method.